FlatFilers/flatfile-plugins/plugins/export-workbook/README.md

 ## Usage

-An action with the operation name of "downloadWorkbook" must be configured on a Workbook (not a Sheet) in order to the plugin to be triggered.
+An action with the operation name of "downloadWorkbook" must be configured on a Workbook (not a Sheet) in order for the plugin to be triggered.

 ### Install